adambard/learnxinyminutes-docs/janet.html.markdown

 "hello"
 "hey\tthere"  # contains a tab

 # For multi-line strings, use one or more backticks.
-Backslash-escapes won't
+Backslash-escapes not
-# work in these (bytes will be parsed literally).
+# recognized in these (bytes will be parsed literally).
 ``a long
 multi-line
 string``    # => "a long\nmulti-line\nstring"